rynmoore/rynmoore.github.io/docs/AeFondKiss.md

 Canter x2;

 # Notes
 - Twist vine 6 with double twirl probably doesn't need to say twist vine, it could just be a vine?

+#notes